MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - Naming Conflicts: Don't use built-in modues names in your scripts(math.py datetime.py)
 - Mutable Default Arguments: Don't pass lists or any other mutable data dtypes to a function as default parameter.
 Set it to None by default and change it in other lines.
 - Exhausting Iterators: We can't access to elements of an iterator if all of elements are looped over once.
 It isn't like list.
 - Importng with *: Import only needed functions from a module.
-Don't import whole module like `import os`
+Don't import whole module like `import os`.
+Don't name a module as utils.py or util.py, which doesn't give information about the content.

 61) Some Vscode Advices: